tarko/DNS-collector/docs/loggers/logger_kafka.md

 * `flush-interval` (integer)
   > Specifies the interval between buffer flushes.

+* `cancel-kafka` (boolean)
+  > Determines whether the Kafka worker should stop running if all configured brokers become unreachable after 10 seconds.

 * `tls-support` (boolean)
   > Enables or disables TLS (Transport Layer Security) support.
   > If set to true, TLS will be used for secure communication.